 Since the completion of the County's previous plan in 2014, the regional trends around growth and development have only accelerated.
 Spurred on by major economic investments and a strong housing market, land is the most valuable resources in central Ohio.
 Of Madison County's 467 square miles, 420 or 90% of the land mass is agricultural or in some form of conservation.
+Of the counties bordering

+Franklin County,

+Madison has seen the

+slowest population

+growth, slowest

-Of the counties bordering Franklin County, Madison has seen the slowest population growth, slowest housing growth, and smallest extensions of its enabling utilities.
-At the same time, interstates 70 and 71 provide direct access to downtown Columbus and connections to the greater metropolitan area that are on par with, or faster than, other bordering counties.
+housing growth, and

+smallest extensions of

+its enabling utilities.

+The central Ohio region is projected to grow significantly by 2050 interstates 70 and 71 provide direct access to downtown Columbus and connections to the greater metropolitan area that are on par with, or faster than, other bordering counties.
 This access has already leveraged in the phenomenal growth in distribution centers.
 Taken alone, the transportation and warehousing sector added \$250 million to the county's GDP from 2000 to 2020.